 Certain transferees (categories B.1.3.a. and b.1) and b.2) will receive offers of housing before applicants from the waiting list.

-In all offers CCHA shall not discriminate on grounds of race, color, sex, religion, national origin, disability, sexual preference, gender identity or familial status.
+In all offers HACC shall not discriminate on grounds of race, color, sex, religion, national origin, disability, sexual preference, gender identity or familial status.

 Specifically, the following order of offers applies: